Construction of the HS2 scheme in Camden is set to last 17 years. The expected impacts on Camden include:

 220 homes will be demolished (including 136 council homes), meaning up to 1,000 people could lose their homes.

-1,300 homes will be affected by noise that requires mitigating measures.
+1,300 homes will be affected by noise that needs to be mitigated.
 Measures are already in place to consider up to another 750 homes.

-1.2 million tonnes of demolition, construction and waste material will need to be removed from the Euston station site and its approach during redevelopment.
-The net effect is up to 800 daily two-way lorry movements in the Euston area during busiest periods, and 90 per cent of those lorries will be heavy goods vehicles.
+1.2 million tonnes of demolition, construction and waste material must be removed from e Euston station and its approach during redevelopment.
+The net effect is up to 800 daily two-way lorry movements in the Euston area during busiest times.
+90 per cent of those lorries will be heavy goods vehicles.

-An adverse impact on air pollution levels at 78 per cent of 198 of locations modelled by HS2 in the Euston area as a result of the scheme.
+An adverse impact on air pollution levels at 78 per cent of 198 of places in the Euston area.
+This is as a result of the HS2 scheme.

 Open space, trees and facilities

 St James’s Gardens next to Euston station will be lost.
-Euston Square Gardens will be closed for the duration of construction.
+Euston Square Gardens will be closed for the whole time construction takes place.
 504 trees are expected to be removed.
 Community facilities will also be lost.

 7 schools and 1 children’s centre are in the Euston impact area.

-73 businesses will be directly impacted by demolition.
-145 businesses are located within the safeguarding area (including those to be demolished).
-Over 300 further businesses are located in close proximity to major construction works.
-2,915 jobs are at risk of loss or displacement.
+73 businesses will be directly affected by demolition.
+145 businesses are within the safeguarding area.
+This includes those to be demolished.
+Over 300 further businesses are near to major construction works.
+2,915 jobs are at risk of loss or being moved.

-In 2013 the immediate ‘bricks and mortar’ cost to Camden was estimated to be just over £1 billion, to compensate costs such as housing, displacement of businesses, education and transport.
+In 2013 the immediate ‘bricks and mortar’ cost to Camden was estimated to be just over £1 billion.
+This is costs such as housing, moving of businesses, education and transport.

-Find out about the work we’re doing to ensure HS2 Ltd meets its commitments to Camden and looking for further ways to reduce the impact on the borough.
+Find out about the work we’re doing to ensure HS2 Ltd meets its commitments to Camden.
+We are looking for further ways to reduce the impact on the borough.